fforchino/vectorx/README.md

 - These commands are implemented via the GO SDK on the server where Wirepod runs.
 This means they do not require any changes to Vector firmware.
 They work *with any production Vector that is able to be hooked to Wirepod*. **You don't need OSKR.**
+**NOTE:** VectorX has been tested with Vector 1.0 only.
+Vector 2.0 may not support all needed SDK commands.
+If you'd like to fund Vector 2.0 development, contact me.
+I don't currently have any Vector 2.0 to try.

 ## Supported commands
 Hey Vector...